The ROAS trap

 Reporting that tells the truth

-1. Is our audience growing? (awareness metrics trending up?)
+- Is the audience growing? (awareness metrics trending up?)

-2. Are they getting warmer? (consideration engagement improving?)
+- Are they warming up? (consideration engagement improving?)

 If all three answers are yes, the machine is working.
-If conversion is great but awareness is flat, you're harvesting without planting — it'll catch up to you.
+If conversion is good but awareness is flat, you're harvesting without planting — that catches up with you.

 Platform selection

 Not every platform belongs in every campaign.
-Our general framework:
+My general framework:

-• Google Search — pure intent capture.
-Best for businesses where people are actively searching for a solution.
+- Google Search — pure intent capture.
+Best for businesses where people actively search for a solution.

-Running paid campaigns that aren't delivering?
-Or not sure if they are because you're only looking at ROAS?
+Paid campaigns underperforming?
+Or not sure whether they're performing because you're only looking at ROAS?
 Let's audit what you've got and build a measurement framework that tells the real story.